Larsonog/blog/_posts/2021-09-15-Introduction-post.markdown

 In order to finish this assignment I need to include 2 links and a list.
 So I will make a list of links to things that give me the motivation to go on.

-- My [Pintrest Board][Pintrest-Board] for all the things I want to crochet
+- My [Pinterest Board][Pintrest-Board] for all the things I want to crochet
 - A [joke of the day][joke] website that occasionally has a good joke
 - A [link][lab2website] to the last website that I made